baudisgroup/mecan4cna/README.md

 ### Output files

 4 files will be created in the output path.
-If the mecan fails to detect anything, only 1 file will be created:
+If the mecan fails to detect anything (not enough aberrant segments or no valid models), only the histogram will be created:

 - baseNdistance.txt : contains the estimated baseline and level distance.
 - histogram.pdf : a visual illustration of signal distributions.